Join over 5,000 people who are subscribed to receive a once daily email with all of our posts. Never miss out! Click here to subscribe.

 Total out of pocket cost for the flights – $44.80 in taxes and the $95 Annual Fee = $139.80

-If you would like more info on this card CLICK HERE
+If you would like more info on this card and other airline cards CLICK HERE

 The best secondary option for the flights would be the Southwest Business card which offers 60,000 Rapid Rewards points after $3,000 in spend.
 The card comes with a $95 annual fee.
 You can find 4 flights from Detroit to Orlando for under 60,000 points.
 You must be under 5/24 to get this card though and that is why it is the secondary option.